discord-akairo/discord-akairo/README.md

     - Discord-related types such as user, member, message, etc.
     - Including plural forms: users, members, etc.
     - Types that you can add yourself.
+    - Allows for asynchronous type casting.
   - Argument prompting.
     - Can also be based on previous arguments.
     - Customizable prompts with embeds, files, etc.
     - Infinite argument prompting.

-- Blocking and monitoring messages with inhibitors.
+#### Blocking and monitoring messages with inhibitors.
+  - Allows for asynchronous execution.
   - Run at various stages of command handling.
     - On all messages.
     - On messages that are from valid users.
     - On messages before commands.

-- Modular listeners.
+#### Modular listeners.
   - No more gigantic main files with listeners.
   - Adding your own emitters.

-- Useful utility methods available.
+#### Useful utility methods available.
   - Resolvers for members, users, and others that can filter by name.
-  - Shortcut methods for making embeds and collections and other things.
+  - Shortcut methods for making embeds and collections.
   - Helper methods for prompting users for input.
+  - And some other useful things.

-- Support for SQLite.
+#### Support for SQLite.
   - Default values for keys.
   - In-memory caching for stored data.
-  - Santizing inputs and desanitizing outputs.
+  - Sanitizing inputs and desanitizing outputs.
   - Parsing or stringifying as JSON.

 ## Installation